RTurney/Code_wars_katas/MPG_to_KPL/README.md

 ## How to run this code:

-Ensure all the relevant gems are installed:
+To ensure all necessary gems are installed:
 ```
-bundle install
+bundle
 ```

 To run the tests and test coverage run: